 English academic, critic and novelist

 Forster wrote about his Humanism in a famous essay entitled What I Believe.
-He was a Vice-President of the Ethical Union in the 1950s, and a member of the Advisory Council of the British Humanist Association from its foundation in 1963.
+He was a Vice-President of the Ethical Union in the 1950s, and a member of the Advisory Council of Humanists UK from its foundation in 1963.

 His work and viewpoint were summed up in a series on British Authors (Cambridge University Press) as:

 “the voice of the humanist – one seriously committed to human values while refusing to take himself too seriously.
 Its tone is inquiring, not dogmatic.
 It reflects a mind aware of the complexities confronting those who wish to live spiritually satisfying, morally responsible lives in a world that increasingly militates against individual’s needs.
 Sensitively and often profoundly, Forster’s fiction explores the problems such people encounter.”